Close Menu

 • When you are older than 42, the number of work credits you will need is based on a sliding scale and adds two credits every two years to the 20 work credit requirement.
 For example, a person who is 50 years old will require 28 credits to qualify for benefits.

 SSA benefits pay for medical conditions that prevent you from working for the rest of your life.
 Unless you have private insurance or state benefits, there isn’t a benefit program that will pay you on a monthly basis for short term medical conditions.
+However, you can apply for FMLA benefits, which is unpaid leave from work.
+FMLA protects your job while you take leave for medical conditions.

 SIGN #3.
 SUBSTANTIAL MEDICAL EVIDENCE SHOWS YOU HAVE A SEVERE MEDICAL CONDITION

 You must have medical evidence that supports your application for SSDI and SSI benefits.
-Learn more here about the importance of medical evidence in your SSDI case.
+Learn about the importance of medical evidence in your SSDI case.
 The Social Security Administration will use your medical records to assess whether your medical conditions prevent you from working.

 • Progress notes from your doctor